 8. Luxy Hair

-The clear call to action here is adding this product to your bag, but if you’re still unsure, there’s a prompt to watch an overview video above the purchase button.
+The primary call to action is to put this item in your shopping bag, but if you’re still on the fence about buying it, a video overview is available for your perusal just above the buy button.

 10. Rocky Mountain Soap

 Since it is a natural body care store, Rocky Mountain Soap understands that its target market is looking for safe, effective products.
 It highlights key benefits with clear and concise descriptions on its product pages.
 No genetically modified organisms, no animal testing, all natural ingredients.
 All of these factors increase the likelihood that a shopper will buy body care products from Rocky Mountain, and they can also work to keep a purchase from being abandoned.